loudandabrasive/first-kiss/README.md

 playground for trying stuff out in lua with LÖVE.

-Tile system is straight up [this tutorial](https://github.com/kikito/love-tile-tutorial).
+Ditched the Tile system, took the camera from [this tutorial](http://nova-fusion.com/2011/04/19/cameras-in-love2d-part-1-the-basics/).
 Now with some LÖVEly physics learned from [its wiki] (http://love2d.org/wiki/).
+Took

-It's a real mess in there right now, between the hard globals and loading objects and backdrops all at once in some crazy cross-file bananas remix.
+It's a real mess in there right now.
 Might try to clean it up.
 We'll see.